nisiddharth/nisiddharth/README.md

 - 🔭 I'm an Android and Flutter Developer, Linux and opensource lover.
 - 🌱 I’m currently learning some of the latest trends related to tech (blockchain, machine learning, reactjs, etc.).
-- 📫 You can know more about me or see my projects [here](http://nisiddharth.github.io/).
+- 📫 You can contact me or see my projects [here](http://nisiddharth.github.io/).